 Let’s say that customers are wandering through your travel website, looking through some tours.
 They might be hesitant to make a purchase because of the high price or tour dates that don’t match with their plans.
 In such cases, a customer service executive on live chat can simply start a conversation with them to assess their pain points and provide the best way out.
 If prices are too high, travel agents can suggest a discounted price to the visitor.
 If departure dates don’t align, the executive can check for the availability of other dates.
 For example, if a customer is looking for bike trips to Leh and the travel dates listed aren’t the ones that he/she is comfortable with, travel representative on live chat can check for other dates and suggest the best possible option to the customer.

 Live chat can be used to engage with customers, ask them what they’re looking for, educate them about the experiences your company offers, and prompt them into making a booking.
 If you resolve the ifs and buts of customers, they won’t have reasons to delay and are more likely to go ahead with the booking.

 4. It Saves Money and Time

 This is the very reason why apps like WhatsApp and Hike Messenger are so popular: It’s cheaper to chat than to call.
 Having a dedicated team to get calls from customers is expensive.
 You have to pay massive amounts to a network operator to maintain a customer service number.
 Not to mention, answering queries on calls can be limiting because a travel agent can only attend to one customer at a time.
-On live chat however, a customer service executive can potentially speak to multiple customers at a time.
-Thus, your company would need to keep lesser number of people while addressing the same number of customers.
+On live chat for a small business, however, a customer service executive can potentially speak to multiple customers at a time.
+Thus, your company would need to keep a lesser number of people while addressing the same number of customers.

-Integrating a live-chat feature into your website is quite easy with a travel CMS software.
+Integrating a live-chat feature into your website is quite easy with travel CMS software.
 A CMS system like Maco Infotech’s Travel CMS could handle such customer support requirements and provide content and travel operation management for your company’s website, end to end.